-If more <a href="mailto:square
+If more characters are provided than <a href="mailto:square, then for each of these extra characters: (a) if an ancestor text' or <a href="mailto:square element specifies a supplemental rotation for the given character via a rotate attribute, then the given supplemental rotation is applied to the given character, else (b) no supplemental rotation occurs.
 If the attribute is not specified: (a) if an ancestor 'text' or 'tspan' element specifies a supplemental rotation for a given character via a rotate attribute, then the given supplemental rotation is applied to the given character (nearest ancestor has precedence), else (b) no supplemental rotation occurs.